castai/docs/docs/getting-started/external-cluster/eks/eks.md

 ## Actions performed by the onboarding script

-The script will perform following actions:
+The script will perform the following actions:

 - Create a new IAM user `cast-eks-*cluster-name*` with the required permissions to manage the cluster:
     - `AmazonEC2ReadOnlyAccess`